immcantation/shazam/docs/topics/makeRegion.md

-**makeRegion** - *Defining a Region that will include also CDR3 and FWR4 based on junction length and sequence*
+**makeRegion** - *Build a RegionDefinition object that includes CDR3 and FWR4.*

 Description
 --------------------

-Predefined `RegionDefinition` objects don't include the CDR3 and FWR4 regions because their boundaries depend on the junction length, and need to be calculated for each sequence.
-`makeRegion` gets as input a junction length and an IMGT aligned sequence and outputs a `RegionDefinition` object that includes the segments CDR1/2/3 and FWR1/2/3/4.
+`makeRegion` takes as input a junction length and an IMGT-numbered sequence and outputs a custom `RegionDefinition` object that includes the boundary definitions of CDR1-3 and FWR1-4 for that sequence.
+In contrast the universal `RegionDefinition` object that end with FWR3, the returned definition is per-sequence due to variable junction lengths.

 Usage